-The Joint Warfare Centre (JWC) was established on 23 October 2003 at Jåttå, Stavanger, Norway, subordinate to Headquarters Supreme Allied Commander Transformation (HQ SACT) in Norfolk, Virginia, the United States.
+NATO Joint Warfare Centre was established on October 23, 2003, in Jåttå, Stavanger, Norway, subordinate to Headquarters Supreme Allied Commander Transformation (HQ SACT), in Norfolk, Virginia, the United States.
 The Joint Warfare Centre achieved its Full Operational Capability in 2006.

 Rear Admiral Jan C. Kaack, Commander Joint Warfare Centre, German Navy